Annual Giving Officer

 - Strong organizational skills and attention to detail in order to manage multiple projects concurrently, and to meet deadlines.

 - Strong interpersonal skills including the ability to influence and engage a wide range of stakeholders and to build long-term relationships.

 - Demonstrated interest in serving the low-income immigrant and refugee community and experience working with persons of diverse economic, cultural, and ethnic backgrounds.

 - Ability to work constructively with others, possess good judgment, learn quickly, and work well independently and under pressure—as well as in collaboration with other staff and with other organizations.

 - Working knowledge of Microsoft Office Suite programs.
 Database experience preferred.

-SALARY: Salary is dependent on experience.
+SALARY: Salary range is $44,000-$66,000, dependent on experience.
 Benefits include paid-time-off; health, dental, life, short-term disability, and long-term disability insurance; and retirement plan with employer matching.

 APPLICATIONS: Applications will be accepted until the position is filled.
 Please forward cover letter and resume to firstname.lastname@example.org or mail to ILCM Development, 450 North Syndicate St., Ste.
 200, Saint Paul, Minnesota 55104.
 For further information on the Immigrant Law Center of Minnesota, please visit www.ilcm.org.